(Updated August 2023)

 - Terminating an individual from employment or an educational program based on their protected characteristic.

-Unwelcome verbal, visual, or physical conduct which is directed at a person based on a protected characteristic and violates the law when:
+Harassment is the unwelcome verbal, visual, or physical conduct which is directed at a person based on a protected characteristic and violates this policy when:

 - an individual’s acceptance or rejection of such conduct explicitly or implicitly forms the basis for an employment or educational decision affecting the individual; or